-- Individuals who are not able to attend an in-person interview in Haiti.
-Implementation of this program is only being established in Haiti;
+- Aliens who are not able to attend an in-person interview in Haiti;

 - Beneficiaries of approved Forms I-130 whose petitioning relatives in the United States have not received an invitation from the NVC indicating that they are eligible to apply for the HFRP Program.

-Note: If you are the beneficiary of an approved Form I-130 living in Haiti, you cannot apply to the HFRP program for yourself or your family members.
+If you are the beneficiary of an approved Form I-130 living in Haiti, you cannot apply to the HFRP Program for yourself or your family members.
 Your U.S. petitioner must file on your behalf.

 Spouses and Children of the Principal Beneficiary (Derivative Beneficiaries)

 If the principal beneficiary’s spouse and unmarried children under age 21 (known as derivative beneficiaries) are named on the approved Form I-130, they may be eligible for benefits under the HFRP Program.
-Any parole request filed on their behalf must be filed at the same time that the parole request is filed for the principal beneficiary.
-They will only be eligible for parole if the principal beneficiary is found eligible for parole, and they will also independently need to establish that they are admissible to the United States.
+Any parole request you file on their behalf must be filed at the same time you file a parole request for the principal beneficiary.
+They will only be eligible for parole if we approve the principal beneficiary for parole, and they will also independently need to establish that they are admissible to the United States.

-If an HFRP Program application is not filed for the principal beneficiary, or if we determine that the principal beneficiary is not eligible for the HFRP Program, their spouse and children will not be eligible for parole under the HFRP Program.
+If you do not file an HFRP Program application for the principal beneficiary, or if we determine that the principal beneficiary is not eligible for the HFRP Program, their spouse and children will not be eligible for parole under the HFRP Program.

-Requesting the Addition of a Spouse or Child to an Approved Form I-130 (Add-on Derivative Beneficiaries)
+Requesting to Add a Spouse or Child to an Approved Form I-130 (Add-on Derivative Beneficiaries)

-If a principal beneficiary has married or has had a child since the underlying Form I-130 was approved, you may file an HFRP Program application on behalf of that principal beneficiary’s spouse and/or child under 21 (often referred to as “add-on” derivatives).
+If a principal beneficiary has married or has had a child after we approved the underlying Form I-130, you may file an HFRP Program application on behalf of that principal beneficiary’s spouse and/or child under 21 (often referred to as “add-on” derivatives).

 Age Limit for Beneficiaries

 There is no age limit for principal beneficiaries of Forms I-130.
 However, any derivative children must be under the age of 21 on the date that we receive your properly filed application.
-The invitation letter will advise you not to file HFRP Program applications for derivative children who will be 21 years of age or older when the application is filed.
+The invitation letter will advise you not to file HFRP Program applications for derivative children who will be 21 years of age or older when you file your application.

-Forms I-131 submitted for derivative children 21 years of age or older on the date we receive the properly filed application will be denied.
+We will deny any Form I-131 submitted for derivative children who are 21 years of age or older on the date we receive the properly filed application.
 We will not return the associated filing fees.

-We will continue to process the applications for any other beneficiaries, including the principal beneficiary and his or her spouse and unmarried children under 21.
+We will continue to process the applications for any other beneficiaries, including the principal beneficiary and their spouse and unmarried children under 21.

 While the HFRP Program is intended for Haitians in Haiti, Haitians who are living outside of Haiti are not precluded from accessing the program and may still be eligible for the program.
 If the beneficiary is in the United States or another country, the beneficiary must travel to Haiti for an HFRP Program interview to be considered for parole.

-Beneficiaries in the United States, including those with TPS, who decide to travel to Haiti for their interview, should first obtain advance parole from us.
-Without advance parole, they may not be able to return to the United States if their HFRP Program applications are denied.If the principal beneficiary is in the United States or another country and will not return to Haiti for interview under the HFRP Program, you should not file for the principal beneficiary’s derivative relatives in Haiti as these applications will be denied.
-Derivative family members can only be approved for parole if the principal beneficiary on the approved Form I-130 is approved for parole.
+Beneficiaries in the United States, including those with TPS, who decide to travel to Haiti for their interview, should first obtain advance parole from USCIS.
+Without advance parole, they may not be able to return to the United States if we deny their HFRP Program application.

-A change in the marital status of a Form I-130 beneficiary relative could affect your relative’s eligibility for the HFRP Program.
+A change in the marital status of a Form I-130 beneficiary relative could affect their eligibility for the HFRP Program.

-Relatives who are not eligible for the HFRP Program if they are married include:
+Married relatives who are not eligible for the HFRP Program include:

-If you are eligible to apply for the program on behalf of your relatives in Haiti, you will receive an invitation letter from the NVC.
+If you are eligible to apply for the program on behalf of your relatives in Haiti, you will receive an invitation letter from the NVC, which includes a deadline for applying.
 The invitation will be mailed to the last address that the NVC has for you.
 You must receive notification from the NVC of your eligibility to apply for the HFRP Program before submitting your application.

 The number of invitations sent each year depends on the number of beneficiaries whose visas are expected to be available within approximately 18 – 42 months from the date the invitations are sent.
 The number of invitations sent each year may be limited based on U.S. government operational capacity in Haiti and the availability of U.S. government resources to aid program beneficiaries.

 Under the HFRP Program, the NVC will issue written invitations to petitioners of approved Forms I-130 based on the date when the immigrant visas for their family members are expected to become current.
-Generally, once each year, the NVC will identify approved Forms I-130 with filing dates (priority dates) that are expected to become current in approximately 18 – 42 months and will issue invitations to U.S. petitioners.
+The NVC will identify approved Forms I-130 with filing dates (priority dates) that are expected to become current in approximately 18 – 42 months and will issue invitations to U.S. petitioners.

 You will not be invited to apply for the HFRP Program if:

-- They are the beneficiary of a Form I-130 that was approved before the HFRP program’s announcement, and
+- They are the beneficiary of a Form I-130 that we approved before the HFRP Program’s announcement; and

 - Their visa is expected to become available within seven months.

-- She is the beneficiary of a Form I-130 that was approved before the HFRP program’s announcement, and
+- She is the beneficiary of a Form I-130 that we approved before the HFRP Program’s announcement; and

 - Her visa will not become available for four years.